We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 (middle group)

-The teacher asks the children to show their hands, stroke them, clap, rub them on their cheeks.
-It turns out that the palms can do a lot of things, including drawing birds.
+The teacher asks the children to show their palms, stroke them, pat them, rub them on their cheeks.
+It turns out that palms can do a lot of things, including drawing birds.

-The teacher finds out from the kids that the birds flew away to warmer climes, since they had nothing to eat.
-However, some birds remained to winter - riddles are offered on this topic:
+The teacher finds out from the kids that the birds flew to warmer climes because they had nothing to eat.
+However, some birds remained to spend the winter - riddles are offered on this topic:

 • The screamer is hoarse.